Applied Neuroscience

 Key Takeaways

-- Exercise is best understood as a neuroplasticity lever, not a mood booster — sustained aerobic activity upregulates brain-derived neurotrophic factor (BDNF) and opens a window in which neural rewiring and skill consolidation are meaningfully more productive than on a sedentary day.
+• Exercise is best understood as a neuroplasticity lever, not a mood booster: sustained aerobic activity upregulates brain-derived neurotrophic factor (BDNF) and opens a window in which neural rewiring and skill consolidation are meaningfully more productive than on a sedentary day.

-- One year of moderate aerobic exercise produces a measurable increase in hippocampal volume in older adults (Erickson 2011), reversing roughly one to two years of age-related atrophy in a region that complex cognition and judgment depend on and that contracts under sustained cortisol load.
+• One year of moderate aerobic exercise produces a measurable increase in hippocampal volume in older adults (Erickson 2011), reversing roughly one to two years of age-related atrophy in a region that complex cognition and judgment depend on and that contracts under sustained cortisol load.

-- Sustained aerobic loading recalibrates the hypothalamic-pituitary-adrenal axis and strengthens vagal tone, shifting the autonomic baseline toward parasympathetic recoverability — the basis for staying composed and thinking clearly when pressure is sustained, not brief.
+• Sustained aerobic loading recalibrates the hypothalamic-pituitary-adrenal axis and strengthens vagal tone, shifting the autonomic baseline toward parasympathetic recoverability: the basis for staying composed and thinking clearly when pressure is sustained, not brief.

-- For high-functioning adults the practical implication is one of sequencing: autonomic regulation first, then aerobic loading to raise BDNF and vagal capacity, then the deeper rewiring the substrate makes possible.
+• The practical implication is one of sequencing: autonomic regulation first, then aerobic loading to raise BDNF and vagal capacity, then the deeper rewiring the substrate makes possible.
 Consistency compounds; intensity rarely does.

 Exercise as a BDNF Trigger

-The molecular mechanism that does most of the work is brain-derived neurotrophic factor — BDNF — a protein the brain releases in response to sustained aerobic activity.
+The molecular mechanism that does most of the work is brain-derived neurotrophic factor (BDNF), a protein the brain releases in response to sustained aerobic activity.
 BDNF is sometimes described as fertilizer for neurons: it supports the survival of existing neural pathways, encourages the growth of new ones, and amplifies the synaptic plasticity that underlies every form of learning and rewiring.
 Cotman and Berchtold’s 2002 review in Trends in Neurosciences established the foundational evidence, and the literature since has only deepened it.
 The reason a thirty-minute aerobic block changes how the rest of the day performs is largely BDNF kinetics.
-The protein climbs during the activity, peaks for several hours afterward, and creates a neurochemical environment — what I think of as the BDNF window — in which neural-rewiring and skill-consolidation work is meaningfully more productive than it would be on a sedentary day.
+The protein climbs during the activity, peaks for several hours afterward, and creates a neurochemical environment (what I think of as the BDNF window) in which neural-rewiring and skill-consolidation work is meaningfully more productive than it would be on a sedentary day.

 Hippocampal Volume and Cognitive Capacity